 Instructions

-8. Divide the zucchini noodles between 3-4 serving plates.
-Spoon the Tuscan shrimp and sauce over the zucchini noodles and serve.
+• Divide the zucchini noodles or cooked gluten free pasta between 4 serving plates.
+Spoon the Tuscan shrimp and sauce over and serve.

 Notes